 Frequently Asked Questions (FAQ's)

-A2: Before we perform an audit, an introductory letter is emailed to the department head.
-Preliminary information such as internal department policies and procedures, organization charts or chart-string information help us better to be better prepared for the audit.
-Additionally, applicable system access (application, shared drives, google drives, wiki pages, etc.) to help us obtain the documentation required for the audit which could save you time in the future.
+Before we perform an audit, an introductory letter is emailed to the department head.
+Preliminary information such as departmental policies and procedures, organization charts or chart-string information help us better to be better prepared for the audit.
+Additionally, applicable system access (application, shared drives, Google Drives, Wiki pages, etc.) to help us obtain the documentation required for the audit which could save you time in the future.

-A3: This depends on the type of audit.
+This depends on the type of audit.
 Things that may factor into the duration of our review of your department can include the following: the availability of your staff during our review, the nature of the review, and the complexity of departmental operations.
 We perform a risk-assessment at the beginning of the audit to help identify the key areas that should be reviewed.
-The scope and expected completion time frame will be discussed with you during the introductory meeting.
+The audit scope and expected time frame will be communicated to you via an Audit Objectives Memo.

-A5: We send copies of audit reports to the department administration, the President, the Executive Vice President, the Financial Vice President, the Controller, General Counsel, the external auditors (PricewaterhouseCoopers) and others, depending on the type of audit.
+We send copies of the audit report to the department administration, the President, the Executive Vice President, the Financial Vice President, the Controller, General Counsel, and others, depending on the type of audit.
 Reports on academic units are sent to the Provost.
 IT audit reports go to the Vice President of Information Technology.

 External auditors are non-employees of Boston College and they include the University appointed audit firm and external auditors from government / regulatory agencies.

 However, there may be situations where Internal Audit will contract with an external audit firm to perform an audit.
 In this situation, the external auditor will function in an internal audit capacity and his/her work will be supervised by Internal Audit.

 For more information, or to anonymously report an ethics violation, please visit: www.bc.ethicspoint.com.
 EthicsPoint facilitates confidential and anonymous reporting of concerns about any aspect of University compliance.